Harmon Cove AKA Osprey Cove

 Tocci Building Corporation turns over Harmon Cove project to owners and property managers.

 Harmon Cove, also known as Osprey Cove, is located in Secaucus, New Jersey with fantastic views of the Meadowlands and New York City.
-The building consists of 116 residential units with a fitness area, lounge, bicycle storage and onsite leasing office.
-The project was delivered on time and under budget with finishes and quality standards far above normal for area rentals.
-The units have granite countertops, hardwood floors, built-in wall speakers, and gourmet kitchens with high end cabinets and stainless steel appliances.
-The bathrooms feature decorative tiled shower stalls with frameless shower doors, vanities to match the kitchen cabinets and black granite counters.
-The lounge has wall- to- wall bamboo paneling — keeping the sustainable intentions of the project.
+The building consists of 116 residential units with a fitness area, lounge, bicycle storage, and onsite leasing office.
+The project was delivered on time and under budget, with finishes and quality standards far above normal for area rentals.
+The units have granite countertops, hardwood floors, built-in wall speakers, and gourmet kitchens with high-end cabinets and stainless steel appliances.
+The bathrooms feature decorative tiled shower stalls with frameless shower doors, vanities to match the kitchen cabinets, and black granite counters.
+The lounge has wall-to-wall bamboo paneling – keeping the sustainable intentions of the project.
 Concrete countertops and a stainless steel gas fireplace create a sleek modern lounge.
-The entire building helps encourage community rather than simply supply a place to sleep.
-In keeping with the American love for pets, the project is deemed pet friendly and includes a park and dog run.
+The entire building helps encourage community, rather than simply supplying a place to sleep.
+In keeping up with the American love for pets, the project is deemed pet friendly and includes a park and dog run.

 The project team was from all corners of the country.
-The architect was from Atlanta, the interior designers out of Chicago, the HVAC modelers worked out of California, and the energy consultants out of New York City.
+The architect was from Atlanta, the interior designers were from Chicago, the HVAC modelers worked out of California, and the energy consultants were out of New York City.
 Everyone worked together using programs like WebEx to display documents to discuss and solve problems.
-Tocci’s field staff and key subcontractors worked tirelessly to preserve the schedule and ensure a timely completion of this project.
+Tocci’s field staff and key subcontractors worked tirelessly to preserve the schedule and ensure the timely completion of this project.